ealtili/Blog/Financial_Derivatives.md

 between the market prices.
 Arbitrage is a trade that profits by exploiting price differences of identical or extremely similar financial instruments on different markets or in different forms.
 Arbitrage exists as a result of market inefficiencies.
 It provides a mechanism to ensure that prices do not deviate substantially from fair value for long periods of time.
 The term arbitrage in  academics is a transaction that involves no negative cash flow at any probabilistic or temporal state and the positive cash flow in at least one state.
 In simple terms that means it's the possibility of a risk-free profit at zero costs.
 It's an important idea in pricing derivatives.
 The key idea being that any two assets with the same cash flows and risk should have the same price.

-Next let's discuss about  ***middleman*** who are our final group of market participants in the derivatives market they're usually investment banks market makers are brokers they trade derivatives with the goal of earning a commission or a bid-ask spread between customers who are undertaking opposing positions these market participants typically are not aiming to accurately predict or profit
+Next let's discuss about  ***middleman*** who are the final group of market participants in the derivatives market.
+They're usually investment banks, market makers, brokers.
+They trade derivatives with the goal of earning a commission or a bid-ask spread between customers who are undertaking opposing positions these market participants typically are not aiming to accurately predict or profit